0atman/noboilerplate/scripts/35-adhd-a-left-handed-brain.md

 It is part of the reward system in the brain.
 Dopamine encourages us to do activities that the brain thinks are good for us.

-Our brains give us a huge dopamine hit in anicipation of positive primal activities: eating fatty foods, exercise, sex, entertainment, and so on.
+Our brains give us a huge dopamine hit in anticipation of positive primal activities: eating fatty foods, exercise, sex, entertainment, and so on.

 But it also rewards us with a smaller amount of dopamine for doing more cerebral activities:
 - Cleaning your house,